Christopher Dorner was a renegade LAPD cop who made headlines for several days in February 2013.

 The LAPD has a long history of abusing vulnerable groups and Christopher Dorner seems to have been an honest cop who decided to straighten out his department.

-Mr Dorner spent several years appealing the firing and in 2011 the court made its last ruling against him.
+Mr Dorner spent several years appealing the firing until the court made its last ruling against him.

 Over the next several days, Dorner would kill several officers and some family members of officers, causing the police to go into a frenzy to defend itself.
 Numerous higher ranking officers considered possible targets were given bodyguards.
 The police shot up several vehicles that they thought he might be in, including one with two older women who were delivering newspapers.